 Zoning Text Amendment 19-06 would add Vape Shop as a limited use allowed in certain zones.

-Bill 29-19 would prohibit an electronic smoking devices manufacturer from distributing electronic cigarettes to retail stores within 0.5 miles of middle and high schools in the County.
+Bill 29-19 and the corresponding Resolution would prohibit an electronic smoking devices manufacturer from distributing electronic cigarettes to retail stores within 0.5 miles of middle and high schools in the County.